 The goal is to make your emailer as accessible as possible.
 By doing so you will improve the general quality of your emails too!

 👉Test your accessibility knowledge by taking our quiz.
-You could win a $30 Amazon voucher!
-The link is at the end of the article.

 Here are 4 powerful tips to help you make your emailer more accessible:

 Colour contrast is the difference in brightness between foreground and background colours.
 For accessibility purposes, aim for a 4.5:1 ratio between the foreground colour (for example: text, links, etc.) and the background colour.

 Larger text can have a slightly lower ratio because the larger size does help to make it accessible.
 WCAG 2.0 level AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.
 Large text is defined as 14 point (typically 18.66px) and bold or larger, or 18 point (typically 24px) or larger.